DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 Booster

 1. A radio device which amplifies the signal or the audio output to the speakers.
-Because of its size it is mounted in the glovebox, under the dash, in the center console, under the seat, or in the trunk.
+Because of its size it is mounted in the glovebox, under the instrument panel, in the center console, under the seat, or in the trunk.

 2. A device incorporated in vehicle system (such as brakes and steering), to increase the pressure output or decrease amount of effort required to operate, or both.